SubhankarNag/IE643_HVFI/readme.md

 #### Setup and Execute

-- Download the model from this  [LINK](https://drive.google.com/file/d/1AL_hA3o47FV6be15ODzzVEkbcwNzMzML/view?usp=sharing) and make sure that the model is in the right path, i.e., under **new_train_log** folder.
+- Change the `MODEL_NAME` in  `choose_model.py` file
-- Run the interactive python file `demo_interface.ipynb`
+- Run the interactive python file `demo_interface.ipynb` or `demo_interface_context.ipynb` accordingly
-- A link will be given after running all the cells, you can open that link and try it.
+- After running all the cells, a link will be displayed, one can open that link and try it.
+- Some sample input images or video can be found in `demo_examples` folder.

 ---
 ---

-## Best Model
-The best trained model can be found in this [LINK](https://drive.google.com/file/d/1AL_hA3o47FV6be15ODzzVEkbcwNzMzML/view?usp=sharing).

----
----

 ## Notes
-- Path Updates: Ensure all file/folder paths are correctly set before running the any scripts or notebook, you can find the path by searching "NOTE" in the files.
+- Path Updates: Ensure all file/folder paths are correctly set before running the any scripts or notebook.
-- Newer Codes and model: It will be updated shortly.
 - Code Attribution: Most of the training code is taken from [LINK](https://github.com/hzwer/ECCV2022-RIFE).